Household Hazardous Waste Collection Day

 HOW DO I DISPOSE OF…

 Household appliances and computer monitors?
-Household appliances (stoves, refrigerators, dishwashers), computer equipment (CPU, monitors, keyboards), air conditioners and televisions will be picked up curbside by Allied Waste (Republic Services).
+Household appliances (stoves, refrigerators, dishwashers), computer equipment (CPU, monitors, keyboards), air conditioners and televisions will be picked up curbside by Republic Services.
 Call 1-800-442-9006 to schedule a pick up before placing appliances curbside.

 Latex Paint?
 If paint can contains only a small amount of paint, place can in a secure, ventilated area and remove lid to promote hardening of residual paint.
 You can also mix in some kitty litter to promote hardening.
 If more than residual paint is left in can, pour paint in a large cardboard box lined with newspaper.
 Once paint in can and/or box is dry, throw away with household trash.